prev-js/prev.js/packages/prev-site/readme.md

 }
 ```

-Or your turn it off in the config with `splitting: false`, then you won't need this anymore.
+Or your can turn this behavior off in the config with `splitting: false`, then you won't need this anymore, but this will also bundle all your javascript into one big file.

 ### Configuring

-You can customize configurations via:
+You can customize configurations with a config file in your root directory via:

 - prev.config.ts
 - prev.config.js
 - prev.config.cjs
 - prev.config.json

+or:

 - `prev` property in your package.json

-Or specify a custom filename using the --config flag, for example: `prev dev --config custom.config.ts`.
+- a custom filename using the `--config` flag, for example: `prev dev --config custom.config.ts`.

-For typescript support in your config file, you can use the `defineConfig` function:
+For better typescript support in your config file, you can use the `defineConfig` function:

 ```ts
 import { defineConfig } from "previous.js";